 As with cypress wood, mangrove isn’t a common wood for hermit crabs.
 These trees – and the hermit crabs that frequent them – are often found in Africa.

 Manzanita is a popular wood for invertebrate habitats as it holds up well in any climate.
 This means the heat and humidity of a hermit crab enclosure will not rot or damage this wood.

-Pecan trees are commonplace through the southern States.
-If you happen to live close to such growths, you will have an appealing source of natural nourishment for your hermit crabs.
+Pecan trees are commonplace in the southern states.
+If you live close to these trees, you’ll have an appealing source of natural nourishment for your hermit crabs.

 Wood That’s Not Safe for Hermit Crabs